 For details about this, see Using Text to Speech.

-Toggling the Closed Caption Button on the Player
+Toggling the Closed Caption Button in the Player

-- ActivePresenter allows you to customize the player for each operation mode separately or all of them together.
-Click the Operation Mode drop-down list and select the mode you want.
+Note: ActivePresenter allows you to customize the player for each operation mode separately or all of them together.
+Click the Operation Mode combo box and select the mode you want.

 Using Actions to Toggle Closed Captions